Freeguy1/DKMCPRO/README.md

 -The .bmp can be controlled OVER-THE-AIR

--Have 'rawhex' module that can make metasploit payloads with msfvenom
+-Have 'rawhex' module and 'winrawhex' module that can make metasploit payloads with msfvenom

 REGULAR VERSION AT https://github.com/Mr-Un1k0d3r/DKMC.git